afourmy/pyNMS/README.md

 - [x] Shortest path with linear programming
 - [x] Minimum-cost flow with linear programming
 - [x] Shortest pair with A*
-- [x] Bhandari algorithm
+- [x] Bhandari algorithm to find the shortest edge-disjoint pair
+- [x] Dinic algorithm to find the maximum flow
+- [x] Suurbale algorithm to find the shortest edge-disjoint pair
+- [x] Use LP to solve RWA simple version
 - [ ] Improved Suurbale/Bhandari to find the K (maximally) edge/edge&nodes disjoint paths
 - [ ] Prim algorithm to find the minimum spanning tree
 - [ ] Minimum cut.
-Useful to find the bottleneck of the network, and partition the graph before visualisation.
-- [ ] K-means before graph drawing if the graph is too big.
-- [ ] Dinic algorithm to find the maximum flow
 - [ ] Loop detection algorithm with BFS
-- [ ] K equal-cost links/links&amp;nodes-disjoint shortest paths with BFS
-- [ ] Suurbale algorithm to find the shortest links/links&amp;nodes-disjoint pair
-- [ ] Use LP to solve RWA simple version
-- [ ] Use a genetic algorithm to find the maximum flow, compare with LP
 - [ ] Use a genetic algorithm to solve RWA, compare with LP
 - [ ] Degree centrality. number of neighbor of each node (graph + make node size depend on it)
 - [ ] Algorithm to determine link weight in order to optimize load sharing (is-is/ospf optimization)